GoogleChrome/developer.chrome.com/site/en/docs/crux/methodology/index.md

 ## Metrics

-Metrics provided by the CrUX on Google BigQuery are powered by standard web platform APIs exposed by browsers and aggregated to origin-resolution.
+Metrics in CrUX are powered by standard web platform APIs exposed by browsers.
+In the BigQuery dataset in particular, this data is aggregated to origin-resolution.
 Site owners requiring more detailed (e.g. URL-level resolution) analysis and insight into their site performance can use the same APIs to gather detailed real user measurement (RUM) data for their own origins.
 Note that while all APIs are available in Chrome, other browsers may not support the full set of metrics.

 Most metrics are represented as a histogram aggregation, allowing visualization of the distribution and approximation of percentile values.